 ABOUT THE ART

 I always have prints and framed prints.
 I often have wood-mounted art and keepsake boxes, and also have large and small placemats and other kitcheny items.
 This art accommodates easily to a square format like the 8″ x 8″ wood-mounted print.
 I also use this image on round and square maiche boxes like the ones pictured.
-For all other gift items not listed here, check on “Handmade Feline Gifts“.
+For all other gift items not listed here, check on “Handmade Gift Gallery“.

 Kelly Has a Drink